DoubleDeez/MDFramework/README.md

 ```

 ## Command Console
 In game, the command console can be opened with the `~` key.
 Command history can be navigated using the `Up` and `Down` arrow keys.
+To auto complete the command, hit `Tab`.

 In your code, you can add more commands by adding the `[MDCommand()]` attribute to any methods you wish to have as commands.
 Then from that same class call `MDCommands.RegisterCommandAttributes(this);` to have those commands registered.